soumaiabouh/smart-grid-privacy-enhancing-system/m1/Report.md

 ## Research Method
 _A research method section that describes, precisely enough to be replicated, the procedures you have followed to collect your data._

+- Conducted searches using relevant keywords such as “smart meter privacy concerns”, “privacy of energy consumption data”, and “smart grid technology”.
+- The resulting articles, reports and scholarly publications from academic journals, industry reports, and news sources were reviewed to gather comprehensive insight into smart meter technology, its implementation and its impacts.
+- The references in certain journal articles were examined to find other relevant articles

 ## Results
 _A results section, which provides a well-organized overview of the results you collected, with cross-references to the appendix._